amanbafna28/imdb_app/README.md

 # imdb_app

-A flutter application which uses Imdb Api to fetch latest movies and their details details.
+A flutter application which uses Imdb Api to fetch latest movies and their details.

 ### ~ Readable Code
 ### ~ Repository pattern implemented